iamajaykharat/Virtual-Assistant/README.md

 # Virtual-Assistant

-A Virtual Assistant like system created using Python.
+## A Virtual Assistant Made Using Python.

-This is a Python Project which behaves like an AI.
-It behaves somewhat like Google assistant,Siri,Cortana etc.
+It is a virtual assistant which is based on the basic defination of AI.
+It is basically a Python Project.
-You can add more functionalities to it.
+It has many features and we can also add more functionalities to it.